-At the scene of an incident/accident the employee should obtain full details of the third party as follows:
+At the scene of an incident/accident, the employee should obtain full details of the third party as follows:

-- Full name and address including postcode; - Telephone number; - Make and model of vehicle and registration number; - Insurance company details including policy number; - Details of damage to third party vehicle or property; - Details of any injured party and nature of injury; - Did Emergency services attend the incident?
+- Full name and address including postcode. - Telephone number. - Make and model of vehicle and registration number. - Insurance company details including policy number. - Details of damage to third party vehicle or property. - Details of any injured party and nature of injury. - Did Emergency services attend the incident?

-Where possible the driver must obtain full details of any witnesses and take photographic records of the damage to vehicles, the location and any other relevant information.
+Where possible the driver must obtain full details of any witnesses and take photographic records of the damage to vehicles, the location and any other relevant information including any abuse or violence.